-COMMERCIAL PILOT ROTORCRAFT PRACTICAL TEST PREREQUISITES
+PRIVATE PILOT ROTORCRAFT PRACTICAL TEST PREREQUISITES

-An applicant for the commercial pilot rotorcraft practical test is required by Federal Aviation Regulations to:
+An applicant for the private pilot rotorcraft practical test is required by Federal Aviation Regulations to:

-- possess a private pilot certificate with a helicopter or gyroplane rating, if a commercial pilot certificate with a helicopter or gyroplane rating is sought, or meet the flight experience required for a private pilot certificate and pass the private helicopter or gyroplane knowledge and practical test; - pass the appropriate commercial pilot knowledge test since the beginning of the 24th month before the month in which the practical test is taken; - 3. obtain the applicable instruction and aeronautical experience prescribed for the commercial pilot certificate or training sought; - 4. for initial certification, hold at least a current second-class medical certificate issued under FAR Part 67; - 5. be at least 18 years of age, and; - 6. obtain a written statement from an appropriately certificated flight instructor certifying that the applicant has been given flight instruction in preparation for the practical test within 60 days preceding the date of application.
+- pass the appropriate private pilot knowledge test since the beginning of the 24th month before the month in which the practical test is taken; - obtain the applicable instruction and aeronautical experience prescribed for the private pilot certificate or training sought; - hold at least a current third-class medical certificate issued under FAR Part 67;

+- 4. be at least 17 years of age, and; - 5. obtain a written statement from an appropriately certificated flight instructor certifying that the applicant has been given flight instruction in preparation for the practical test within 60 days preceding the date of application.
 The statement shall also state that the instructor finds the applicant competent to pass the practical test and that the applicant has satisfactory knowledge of the subject area(s) in which a deficiency was indicated by the airman knowledge test report.